 Who Should Consider Signing the 75-Day Waiver?

 Is the 75-day waiver an option for me?
-Is this a box that I should check?
+Is this a form I should sign?
 The biggest benefit of signing the waiver is that it might help you get your case heard sooner.

 The reasons why you want to get your case heard sooner include: